A Parent’s Guide to Taylor Swift

 “Love never ends.” — 1 Corinthians 13:8

-Human love can fade when feelings change, but God’s love never does.
-That’s why our love should be rooted in Him, not in emotion or convenience.
+Human love can diminish when feelings fluctuate, but God’s love remains constant.
+This is why our love should be anchored in Him, rather than in emotion or convenience.

 Putting It All Together

 Biblical love is unconditional, sacrificial, and enduring.
-It doesn’t come naturally—it’s something God grows in us through His Spirit.
-When we teach our children to recognize and practice this kind of love, we’re giving them a foundation that will protect them from the world’s counterfeits and point them to the One who is love Himself.
+It does not arise naturally—it is something God cultivates within us through His Spirit.
+When we teach our children to recognize and practice this kind of love, we provide them with a foundation that will protect them from the world’s counterfeits and direct them toward the One who embodies love itself.

 Why This Matters for Our Kids

-Modern media constantly preaches a false gospel of love—one that says fulfillment comes from following desire.
-But the Bible teaches that joy comes from following Christ.
+Modern media incessantly preaches a false gospel of love—one that asserts fulfillment comes from pursuing desire.
+However, the Bible teaches that joy is found in following Christ.

-When our children understand true love, they won’t be easily swayed by imitations.
-They’ll see that joy isn’t found in using people but in serving them, not in sensual pleasure but in spiritual faithfulness.
+When our children grasp the essence of true love, they will not be easily swayed by imitations.
+They will recognize that joy is not derived from exploiting others but from serving them, not from sensual pleasure but from spiritual faithfulness.

-Our goal isn’t to create fear—it’s to cultivate discernment.
-We want our homes to be places where truth, beauty, and holiness are celebrated more loudly than the world’s noise.
+Our objective is not to instill fear—it is to foster discernment.
+We aspire for our homes to be sanctuaries where truth, beauty, and holiness are celebrated more resoundingly than the cacophony of the world.

 How to Talk to Your Kids About Music and Media